lietzdaniel/shoe-recognizer/README.md

 To fix this, I increased the threshhold for possible rotation during the training to 90 degrees with `aug_transforms(max_rotate=90.0)`.
 Also, I increased the image amount to 200 for normal shoes, and 1000 for popular shoes.
 In the end, the accuracy for rotated image has improved, but the accuracy for non rotated has

 ## Connection to frontend
 The code for the frontend can be found [here](https://github.com/lietzdaniel/streamlit-shoe-recognizer).
 The model that was trained on is uploaded in the repo.
-The model is loaded in the StreamLit app, and  `predict()` is invoked on the image uploaded, with the results being printed on the dashboard.
+The model is loaded in the StreamLit app, and the prediction is done on the image uploaded, with the results being printed on the dashboard.

 ## Final thoughts and further ideas
 All in all, while the most recent model can identify some sneakers in some positions okay-ish, the sheer amount of sneakers in the world make it hard to train a machine learning model accurately identifying them.
 The rarer a colorway or a model of a shoe is, the harder it is to find many distinct pictures of it in order to properly train a Machine Learning model on it.
 That said, there are some optimizations and approaches that still can be tried out in order to more accurately predict the sneaker: